-As Victoria Moore wrote in The Telegraph in June 2015 about Bauduc, “sales come from a broad base but the control is good for the producer and the sense of being involved in a thriving small agricultural business is rewarding for all.”
+As Victoria Moore wrote in The Telegraph about Bauduc, “sales come from a broad base but the control is good for the producer and the sense of being involved in a thriving small agricultural business is rewarding for all.”

 That’s true, and it’s also good to know that a larger chunk of your money is spent on the wine itself.
 Here's a rough breakdown of where the money goes on a bottle of wine in the UK, at different price points:

 Note that the sales margins above are not ’profit’: they have to cover the cost of staff, sales and marketing, premises, distribution and all operating costs for a retailer and, in many cases, those of an agent or distributor too.

-As you can see, the cost price of the liquid inside the bottle – which includes the grower’s profit - is measly when you spend £5.40 - the national average in the UK is £5.68 (according to the WSTA/Nielsen, Sept 2018).
-This example is for wine shipped and bottled in bulk, and even if the cost of the wine were to be slightly higher and the sales margin lower, only a fraction is spent on the contents.
+As you can see, the cost price of the liquid inside the bottle – which includes the grower’s profit - is measly when you spend £5.60.
+The national average in the UK is £5.68 (according to the WSTA/Nielsen, Sept 2018).
+This example is for wine shipped and bottled in bulk, and even if the numbers varied a little, only a fraction is spent on the contents.

 UK duty is fixed at £2.23 (from 1 February 2019) and there's 20% VAT on the wine AND the duty, so the tax element of a cheapish bottle is always substantial - there's 61% tax in a £5 bottle.
 All things being equal then, you get a lot more wine when you trade up.